Considerations and Tips

 • Check the slide without the microscope (subgross examination)

-• In the tissue around a neoplasm, there may be important changes that are more relevant for the animal’s health than the actual tumor (i.e. Leishmaniasis in a skin with hemangioma)
+• In the tissue around a neoplasm, there may be important changes that are more relevant for the animal’s health than the actual tumor (i.e. Leishmaniasis in a skin with hemangioma).

-• A slide may contain two organs, which are anatomically attached to each other such as pituitary and rete mirabilis
+• A slide may contain two organs, which are anatomically attached to each other such as pituitary and rete mirabilis.

 Always include quantitative modifiers:

-• As an example for inflammatory cells: many lymphocytes, fewer plasma cells, some neutrophils (use the order of decreasing of quantity)
+• Use the basic rule: what, where and how many.
+As an example for inflammatory cells: many lymphocytes, fewer plasma cells, some neutrophils (Use the order of decreasing quantity)

 • Make sure that you are familiar with board-style descriptions.
 Practice this with your supervisor